wavebeem/sage-of-light-vscode/README.md

-# Four Sages Theme
+# Sage of Light Theme

 > For Visual Studio Code

-A dark theme with green, teal, purple, and orange!
+A light theme with a variety of saturated colors

 ![](img/screenshot.webp)